aws-samples/amazon-rekognition-engagement-meter/README.md

 Leave the rest of the options as is and check the "*I acknowledge that AWS CloudFormation might create IAM resources*" box and the "*I acknowledge that AWS CloudFormation might create IAM resources with custom names*" box.
 This is to allow CloudFormation to create a Role to allow access to resources needed by the stack and name the resources in a dynamic way.

-Scroll to the bottom and click *Create* to launch your stack.
+Scroll to the bottom and click *Create Change Set* and then *Execute* to launch your stack.

 Your stack will take some time to launch.
 You can track its progress in the "Events" tab.
 When it is done creating, the status will change from "*CREATE_IN_PROGRESS*" to "*CREATE_COMPLETE*".